batchfileframework/bfw/README.md

 # Batchfile Framework (BFW)

+## What is THIS ?

+A self-contained library of batch functions

+You can call them directly from the console

+Or from your batch scripts

+## Why is this a thing ?

+To help making batch script easier

+Because there was no single big repository of standalone batch functions

+## How do I get it right now ?

+    curl --location --fail https://github.com/batchfileframework/BatchfileFrameWork/raw/main/bfw/bfw.bat -o bfw.bat & bfw.bat install

+## How does it work ?

+dunno

+## Previous explanation

 Is a batch file that helps you create other batch files It is also a set of conventions (yet unwritten) on how to create re-usable batch functions